SimonCropp/MarkdownSnippets/docs/github-action.md

 Markdown snippets can be run inside a [GitHub Action](https://help.github.com/en/actions) but installing and using [MarkdownSnippets.Tool](#installation).

-Add the following to `.github\workflows\on-push-do-doco.yml` in target repository.
+Add the following to `.github\workflows\on-push-do-doco.yml` in the target repository.

 <!-- snippet: on-push-do-doco.yml -->
 <a id='snippet-on-push-do-doco.yml'/></a>